 The moot courtroom contains state-of-the-art equipment to support the practice of lawyering skills in a realistic environment.
 The law school boasts a long tradition of excellence in intramural and interscholastic moot court and alternative dispute resolution competitions, fielding more than 20 traveling teams each year.
 In recent years, Ohio State students have won numerous regional and national titles.

 Named after a former faculty member who believed deeply in informal student-faculty interaction, Lou’s Café is a popular, comfortable hangout.
 Students find the café a great place to take a break and socialize with friends.
-It features delicious take-out items, fresh salads, sandwiches, homemade soups, snacks, coffee, and cold beverages.

 The Public Service Law Center is an integral part of the college’s mission to educate outstanding legal professionals while improving the delivery of legal services and the administration of justice.
 It works to achieve these goals by educating students and the broader legal community about access-to-justice issues, developing a wide range of legal service opportunities for students, promoting research and scholarship concerning improvements to the administration of justice, fostering greater coordination and synergy among the College’s various public service initiatives and supporting students, faculty, and alumni engaged in all forms of public service.